NoelTautges/GraphicsAdder/README.md

 # GraphicsAdder

-A program that converts the Direct3D shaders of [Outer Wilds](https://www.mobiusdigitalgames.com/outer-wilds.html) to OpenGL as a first step to port it to other platforms.
+A program that converts the DirectX shaders of [Outer Wilds](https://www.mobiusdigitalgames.com/outer-wilds.html) to OpenGL as a first step to port it to other platforms.

 ## How do I use it?